Trans World Entertainment (film company): Vision International deal and exit from film production (1990–1991)

-President of Production Paul Mason departed the company in 1990, and the company was still producing five pictures a year, including Ski Patrol and releasing Italian imports such as Top Model 2, directed by Pasquale Fanetti.
-However, the restructuring following the acquisition of Empire by Crédit Lyonnais caused friction between Diamont, Sarlui and the bank.
-By this time, Crédit Lyonnais had financed the takeover of The Cannon Group Inc. and Metro-Goldwyn-Mayer by Italian financier Giancarlo Parretti and Parretti was close to defaulting on his loans.
-Diamont and Sarlui discovered that the Crédit Lyonnais restructuring was also hiding bad debt incurred by the bank.
+President of Production Paul Mason departed the company in 1990, and the company was still producing five pictures a year, including Ski Patrol, and releasing Italian imports such as Top Model 2, directed by Pasquale Fanetti.
+However, the restructuring following the acquisition of Empire by Crédit Lyonnais caused friction between Diamant, Sarlui and the bank.
+By this time, Crédit Lyonnais had financed the takeover of The Cannon Group, Inc. and Metro-Goldwyn-Mayer by Italian financier Giancarlo Parretti, who was close to defaulting on his loans.
+Diamant and Sarlui discovered that the Crédit Lyonnais restructuring was also hiding bad debt incurred by the bank.

 While this was going on, Trans World Entertainment and Epic Productions entered into a sales distribution agreement with Mark Damon's Vision P.D.G.
 International.
-The deal effectively ended Trans World Entertainment as a distribution entity with Moshe Diamant becoming co-chairman of Vision and Sarlui also becoming a significant shareholder.
+The deal effectively ended Trans World Entertainment as a distribution entity, with Moshe Diamant becoming co-chairman of Vision and Sarlui also becoming a significant shareholder.
 The final film to carry the Trans World Entertainment name was Eyes of an Angel starring John Travolta.
 Trans World Entertainment effectively became a holding company for the library of 150 produced films.

 Shortly afterwards, Vision International and Epic Productions entered into a co-production deal with Stone Group Pictures, owned by Michael Douglas.